 Beginning in the county town of Armagh, you’ll pass through lakes and forests as you head south towards Scarva, a town with award-winning floral displays and pretty canal paths.
 Then you’ll follow the canal towpath to Newry, where you can take advantage of the good restaurants, bars and shops.
 Things become much more remote once you leave Newry, as the route then takes you through the midst of the awe-inspiring Mourne Mountains, and through the quiet mystery of Tollymore Forest Park.
 The penultimate section of the trail leads past the seaside town of Newcastle, through the wild country of Murlough Bay Nature Reserve, and along the stunning sand dunes of Tyrella Beach.
 You’ll finish in the rural village of Downpatrick, where Saint Patrick is said to be buried.

 While this walk follows in the footsteps of Ireland’s patron saint, you don’t have to be Catholic, or even religious, to find meaning on this route.
 You’ll experience peaceful solitude along the quiet stretches of the trail, but should you get the urge to experience some hospitality or see a friendly face, a warm welcome awaits in the region’s many excellent pubs.
 To make the walking experience that bit more fun, you can pick up a ‘Pilgrim Passport’ at the start and get it stamped at each of the 10 locations.
 When you finish, you can collect a completion certificate from the St Patrick Centre.
-You can find out more about The Pilgrims Walk accommodation options and discover places to eat by reading this helpful guide.
+You can find out more about The Pilgrims Walk accommodation options on sites like Booking.com, AirBnb, and Sykes Cottages, and discover places to eat by reading this helpful guide.

 5. Shropshire Hills, England